lindenb/makefile2graph/README.md

 Creates a graph of dependencies from GNU-Make ( http://www.gnu.org/software/make/manual/make.html )

-Output is a graphviz-dot file ( http://www.graphviz.org/ ) or a Gexf-XML file ( https://gephi.github.io/ ).
+Output is a graphviz-dot file ( http://www.graphviz.org/ ), a Gexf-XML file ( https://gephi.github.io/ ) or a list of the deepest independent targets that should be make.

 sub-makefiles are not supported.

 ## History

+* 2014-12-22 added 'deep' output.
+I need this when I'm working on a cluster and I need to know the deepest independent targets that should be make.
 * 2014-10-07 print version
 * 2014-10-06 added --root option
 * 2014-09-17 added long_opt , options basename and suffix
 * 2014-09-16 fixed new format for GNU make v4.0

 ## Screenshot